meanos/meanOs/README.md

 - [x] BrowserStack: BrowserStack is a cloud web and mobile testing platform that enables developers to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices, without requiring users to install or maintain an internal lab of virtual machines, devices or emulators.

+- [x] web3.js  - Ethereum JavaScript API.
+This is the Ethereum JavaScript API which connects to the Generic JSON-RPC spec.
+You need to run a local or remote Ethereum node to use this library.
+Please read the documentation for more.

+- [x] 3box.io - The easiest way for Ethereum apps to manage user data.

+- [x] x86 - Virtualization in JavaScript, running in your browser and NodeJS

+- [x] MetaMask -  The MetaMask browser extension enables browsing Ethereum blockchain enabled websites

+- [x] Email Generator - A great way to protect your primary mailbox from junk e-mail avoid spam and stay safe.

+- [x] PearDownloader - A downloader that supports multi-protocol, multi-source, and hybrid P2P-CDN

+- [x] Afraim - web framework for building virtual reality experiences.

+- [x] Flutter - Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

+- [x] Dart - Dart is a client-optimized language for fast apps on any platform.

+- [x] Material Components - Build beautiful, usable products with Material Components for Android, Flutter, iOS, and the web.

+- [x] Heroku - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

+- [x] Botpress - The Leading Open-source Conversational AI Platform for Enterprise Automation

 <hr />

 <hr />